The Eating Of The Bulls: From The Spanish Fighting Ring To The Plate

 But for Casa Toribio, the attention given to bullfighting goes much further than aesthetics.
 The restaurant prides itself in offering a special dish not found on most menus: carne de toro de lidia, or meat from a bull killed in a bullfight.

 "We're the only restaurant in the world that has meat from fighting bulls all year round," says owner Toribio Anta, who opened the restaurant in 1981.
 There are several photos on the walls of him posing with famous bullfighters.
-"It started off as a sort of joke, when 23 years ago I walked down to the Plaza to ask if I could buy some of the bull meat.
+"It started off as a sort of joke, when, 23 years ago, I walked down to the plaza to ask if I could buy some of the bull meat.
 And it became a huge success."

 As an Argentine who grew up in Texas, I've eaten more than my fair share of meat.
 But I'd never tried bull before — much less a bull that died in battle in front of hundreds of spectators, a breed of bull known as toro de lidia, or fighting bull.
 But on the morning I visited, Anta said the dish wasn't ready yet — the restaurant is only open for lunch, and the cooks hadn't yet finished prepping.